Mount Warrigal

 Mount Warrigal has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure changes are anticipated in the area at present.
-Zero projects have been identified by AreaSearch as potentially impacting the region.
-Notable initiatives include Warilla Beach Seawall Renewal, Shellharbour Mobile Tiny Homes Pilot Program (scheduled for completion 15-07-2023), Shellharbour City Centre Masterplan (expected to commence 01-08-2024), and New Shellharbour Hospital and Integrated Services project (projected start date 01-06-2025).
+No infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Warilla Beach Seawall Renewal, Shellharbour Mobile Tiny Homes Pilot Program (starting 2021), Shellharbour City Centre Masterplan (commenced April 2020), and New Shellharbour Hospital and Integrated Services (scheduled completion in 2023).

 Professional plan users can use the search below to filter and access additional projects.